 Paper tests are available upon request for any necessary accommodations.
 Requests should be coordinated through the Office of Student Life.
-Please contact Pat Muntz, Support Services Specialist, at 620-241-0723 or pat.muntz@centralchristian.edu in advance to plan accommodated testing sessions.
+Please contact provost@centralchristian.edu in advance to plan accommodated testing sessions.

 COURSE DESIGNATIONS

 The credit value of each course in semester credits is given in the Catalog for each semester by numerals in parentheses following the title.
 Two numbers connected by a comma (e.g. 101, 102) indicate two courses with a definite sequence, the first of which may be taken for credit without the necessity of completing the second.